OpenHack/openhack.github.com/albuquerque/index.markdown

 ### Previous Meetings

+Our tenth meeting was February 20, 2014 at Convivium Coworking.

-Our tenth meeting was Thursday January 16, 2014 at Convivium Coworking.
+Our tenth meeting was January 16, 2014 at Convivium Coworking.

 Our ninth meeting was December 19, 2013 at Convivium Coworking.